fossasia/meilix/README.md

 After this, you changes will be **Squash and Merge** in `master` with a conventional commit message.

-**Production Deployment**

-1. Create a PR from `master` to `production`.
-2. Wait for CI tests to pass.
-3. **Merge** the PR.

-**Why 'Squash and Merge' against `Master`?**

-All commits from the PR will be added as a single new commit to `master`.

-- It keeps the `master` clean: only commits that represent a complete feature of bugfix will be part of the history.
-- Adding `#PR_Number` to the commit message allows to check that PR and dive into all the commit history without bringing all the noise into master.

-**Why 'Merge' against `production`?**

-- It doesn't create a new commit with a different hash, thus it keeps `master` and `production` with the same commit history.
-- It allows to check exactly what was deployed and when.

-Learn more about it [here](https://blogs.msdn.microsoft.com/devops/2016/03/15/squash-a-whole-new-way-to-merge-pull-requests/)

 ### Best Practice

 **Commits**

 - Make sure your commit message is crisp and clear, read more about it [here](https://chris.beams.io/posts/git-commit/)
-- When refering to a issue in PR, use [special words](https://help.github.com/articles/closing-issues-using-keywords/) to automatically close the related issue.
+- When refering to a issue in PR, use [special words](https://help.github.com/articles/closing-issues-using-keywords/) to automatically close the related issue like "Fixes #234"
 - Keep each PR very short, which will make it easy to review.

 **Code**